percona/psmysql-docs/docs/quickstart-exit.md

             Bye
             ```

 2. You may want to remove the docker container and the image if they are no longer needed or to free up disk space.
 To remove a docker container, use the command `docker rm` followed by `psmysql`, the container ID or name.
 To remove a docker image, use the command `docker rmi` followed by `percona/percona-server:8.0.34`, the image ID or name and the tag.
+If you are running the ARM64 version of Percona Server, edit the Docker command to use the `8.0.34-26.1-aarch64` tag with `docker image rmi percona/percona-server:8.0.34-26.1-aarch64`

-    * An example of removing a Docker container and a Docker image.
+    * An example of removing a Docker container.

         ```{.bash data-prompt="$"}
         $ docker container rm psmysql -f